Clinical Pharmacist Specialist, Infectious Disease

-Howard University Hospital seeks to hire a Pharmacist Specialist for the NICU who will embrace our reach and historic tradition of excellence.
+Howard University Hospital seeks to hire an Infectious Disease Pharmacist Specialist for the Pharmacy Department who will embrace our rich and historic tradition of excellence.
 If you want to make a difference in someone’s life every day, consider a position with a team of professionals who are doing just that, making a difference.

 Purpose of Job:

 The Clinical Pharmacist Specialist manages and develops clinical services of the department to support a high level of patient care and appropriate utilization of drug therapy through direct patient care activities, clinical services administration and staff education.

 This position is Full Time Monday-Friday 40 hours per week (9am-530pm)